Do you know one of the best ways to engage prospects and build brand awareness? By using the power of video marketing.

-Overall, balance storytelling and metrics.
+Finally, balance storytelling and metrics.
 Maybe even consider getting a copywriter involved if you are unsure what to write.

 5. Partner With Influencers

-They have their own loyal following and a unique understanding of how to appeal to the people in their industry.
+They have their loyal following and a unique understanding of how to appeal to the people in their industry.

-Frankly?
-They can be pretty darn effective.
+Frankly, they can be pretty darn effective.